RedisLabs/engineering-blog/content/posts/redis-assisted-client-side-caching-in-python.md

 Because Redis server-assisted client-side caching (RSACSC for short) is admittedly somewhat [immature](http://antirez.com/news/131) in the first release candidate, I wanted to take it out for a real-world test drive.
 The idea was to make a proof of concept to get a better feeling for what's there and what's still missing.

 ## Design notes
-I was leaning towards doing this in Python, and a short [informal poll](https://twitter.com/itamarhaber/status/1207773964648550403) supported this approach.
+I was leaning towards prototyping this in Python, and a short [informal poll](https://twitter.com/itamarhaber/status/1207773964648550403) supported this approach.
 I had a three-part setup in mind:

 1. A connection to Redis to read data
 1. A cache to keep the data local